suizokukan/wisteria/ROADMAP.md

 * data_object, dataobj_name: c'est le bazar
 * "str(long)": "abhg12234"*10000, > "str(long)": "abhg12234"*1000

+[DONE] task-314

+serializer_xxx() functions have now a new parameter, namely `strictmute` to prevent any message display.
+This parameter is set to True in rare occasions (see checkup()).

+    * serializer_xxx() functions have now a new parameter, namely `strictmute` to prevent any message display.
+This parameter is set to True in rare occasions (see checkup()).

+    * tests: 7 tests ok out of 7
+    * Pylint: 10/10

 [DONE] task-313

 --checkup now display data:lcm, the object data names that can be